Xinyuan-LilyGO/LilyGo-LoRa-Series/lib/RadioLib/README.md

 * __PJRC__
   * [__Teensy__](https://github.com/PaulStoffregen/cores) - Teensy 2.x, 3.x and 4.x boards

 The list above is by no means exhaustive - RadioLib code is independent of the used platform!
 Compilation of all examples is tested for all platforms officially supported prior to releasing new version.
+In addition, RadioLib includes an internal hardware abstracton layer, which allows it to be easily ported even to non-Arduino encironments.

 ### In development:
 * __AX5243__ FSK module